08 May 2024

 The equivalent plate comes in a smaller quantity.
 Stacking these creates less transparent surface, so they could make a good slag brick wall, probably with some of the older Trans-Browns thrown in between.

-This new addition to the wedge tile family has already become pleasantly common.
+These new moulds in the wedge tile family (5091 & 5092) have already become pleasantly common.
 It's worth pointing out though, as it was introduced only in March of this year.

 Another generally useful small piece in Tan.
 Its large quantity reflects the nature of this set: lots of little parts to assemble.